mayel/indigo/_posts/2018-5-20-CommonsPub.markdown

 ---

-We are developing [CommonsPub](http://commonspub.org) as a building block for [MoodleNet](https://moodle.com/moodlenet) and several other projects.
-CommonsPub is an ActivityPub server which supports any type of activity, object and property, including any extensions to ActivityStreams.
-It is intended to be a server-side building block for creating multifunctional federated networks.
+We are developing [Bonfire](http://bonfire.cafe) as a set of building blocks for ActivityPub-based federated apps which support any type of activity, so you or your community can create and operate your own multifunctional federated networks.